-- Despite the adoption of a single Australian Consumer Law (ACL) in 2011, Australia's consumer protection framework remains complex: - Two Commonwealth and eight State and Territory regulators administer and enforce the generic ACL. - Numerous specialist safety regulatory regimes complement the ACL. - Redress is provided via ombudsmen, tribunals and courts, as well as most ACL regulators. - The multiple-regulator model for the ACL appears to be operating reasonably effectively given the intrinsic challenges in having 10 regulators administer and enforce one law. - The ACL regulators communicate, coordinate and collaborate with each other through well-developed governance arrangements. - Some regulators have been criticised for undertaking insufficient enforcement.
-Limited resources may partly explain this. - However, the limited evidence available on regulators' resources and performance makes definitive assessments difficult. - There is scope to strengthen the ACL's administration and enforcement.
-Matters to be addressed include: - developing a national database of consumer complaints and incidents - providing all State and Territory ACL regulators with the full suite of enforcement tools - increasing maximum financial penalties for breaches of the ACL - exempting interim product bans from Commonwealth regulatory impact assessments - centralising powers for interim product bans and compulsory recalls in the ACCC - improving the transparency of the resourcing and performance of the ACL regulators. - The ACL regulators and specialist safety regulators generally understand the delineation of their remits and interact effectively, notwithstanding a handful of problematic cases.
-Consumers and suppliers are not always clear about which regulator to contact but they are typically redirected to the right regulator in a timely manner. - Interactions between ACL and specialist safety regulators could be enhanced through: - greater information sharing between ACL and specialist regulators - addressing deficiencies in the tools and remedies available to specialist regulators - regular national forums of building and construction regulators - greater national consistency in the laws underpinning electrical goods safety. - Governments should revisit previous Productivity Commission recommendations on industryspecific consumer regulation, consumer dispute resolution, consumer research and advocacy, and access to justice.
+- Despite the adoption of a single Australian Consumer Law (ACL) in 2011, Australia's consumer protection framework remains complex. - Two commonwealth and eight state and territory regulators administer and enforce the ACL. - Numerous specialist safety regulatory regimes complement the ACL. - Redress is provided via tribunals, courts and ombudsmen, and most ACL regulators. - The multiple-regulator model for the ACL appears to be operating reasonably effectively given the intrinsic challenges in having 10 regulators administer and enforce one law. - The ACL regulators communicate, coordinate and collaborate with each other through well-developed governance arrangements. - Some regulators have been criticised for undertaking insufficient enforcement.
+Limited resources partly explain this, but regulator culture may also play a role. - However, the limited evidence available on regulators' resources and performance makes definitive assessments difficult. - There is scope to strengthen the ACL's administration and enforcement, including through: - developing a national database of consumer intelligence - ensuring that data on consumer complaints published by ACL regulators are meaningful - providing all state and territory ACL regulators with the full suite of enforcement tools - increasing maximum financial penalties for breaches of the ACL - exempting interim product bans from commonwealth regulatory impact assessments - centralising powers for interim product bans and compulsory recalls in the ACCC - improving the transparency of the resourcing and performance of the ACL regulators. - The ACL regulators and specialist safety regulators generally understand the delineation of their remits and interact effectively, notwithstanding a handful of problematic cases.
+Consumers and suppliers are not always clear about which regulator to contact but they are typically redirected to the right regulator in a timely manner. - Interactions between ACL and specialist safety regulators could be enhanced through: - greater information sharing between ACL and specialist regulators - addressing deficiencies in the tools and remedies available to specialist regulators - regular national forums of building and construction regulators - greater national consistency in the laws underpinning electrical goods safety. - State and territory governments should tackle the current impasse on standardising electrical goods safety laws. - Governments should enhance ACL consumer redress, including by: - reviewing the bodies and powers for delivering ACL alternative dispute resolution services - implementing the Commission's Access to Justice Arrangements recommendations. - Previous Commission proposals to address gaps in consumer policy research and advocacy should be revisited.
+There are also grounds for enabling designated advocacy groups to make 'super complaints' to ACL regulators, subject to appropriate guidelines.